scmschmidt/trento_checks_for_supportconfig/Architecture.md

 - `com.suse.tcsc.agent_id`\
   This label exists only for host objects and contains the `trento-agent` id for that host.

+- `com.suse.tcsc.expected_state`\
+  This label defines the expected container state for an operational Wanda.

+- `com.suse.tcsc.expected_volumes`\
+  This optional label contains a comma-separated list of required volume names.
+The volume must be prefixed with the project name `tcsc` separated by an underscore.

 All container names start with the prefix `tcsc-`.
 For the three Wanda containers the names are:

   - `tcsc-rabbitmq`
   - `tcsc-postgres`
   - `tcsc-wanda`
+  - `tcsc-trento-checks`

 For host container names the prefix is followed by the string `host`, the hostgroup name and a random string of 8 characters separated by a dash:
 `tcsc-host-<HOSTGROUP>-<UUID>`